Type Ibn supernovae from ultra-stripped supernova progenitors: The STELLA code

 \section{The \texttt{STELLA} code}

-In this section, we describe the one-dimensional multi-frequency radiation hydrodynamics code \texttt{STELLA} \citep{blinnikov1998,blinnikov2000,blinnikov2006}, which we use to obtain synthetic light curves in this paper. \texttt{STELLA} implicitly solves the time-dependent equations for the first two angular moments of radiation intensity averaged over a frequency bin by using the variable Eddington method.
-In this paper, we use the standard 100 frequency bins, i.e., $6.3\times 10^{13}~\mathrm{Hz}$ ($ \lambda = 5\times 10^4$~\AA) to $2.8\times 10^{8}~\mathrm{Hz}$ ($ \lambda = 1$~\AA), spaced uniformly on a log scale.
+In this section, we describe the one-dimensional multi-frequency radiation hydrodynamics code \texttt{STELLA} \citep{blinnikov1998,blinnikov2000,blinnikov2006}, which we use to obtain synthetic light curves in this paper. \texttt{STELLA} implicitly solves the time-dependent equations for the first two angular moments of radiation intensity averaged over a frequency bin by using the variable Eddington factor method.
+In this paper, we use the standard 100 frequency bins uniformly spaced on a log scale between $6.3\times 10^{13}~\mathrm{Hz}$ ($ \lambda = 5\times 10^4$~\AA) and $2.8\times 10^{8}~\mathrm{Hz}$ ($ \lambda = 1$~\AA).
 Spectral energy distributions (SEDs) with this frequency grid are calculated at each timestep.
-Multicolor light curves with any filters can be evaluated by convolving the filter functions with the synthetic SEDs. \texttt{STELLA} assumes spherical symmetry, and the mass ejection by the shell flush is likely to result in the formation of a roughly spherically symmetric CSM.
+Multicolor light curves with any filters can be evaluated by convolving the filter functions with the synthetic SEDs. \texttt{STELLA} assumes spherical symmetry, and the mass ejection by the shell flash is likely to result in the formation of a roughly spherically symmetric CSM.
 Thus, \texttt{STELLA} is expected to provide reasonable predictions for the light-curve evolution of the system we are interested in.
 We made some modifications in the \texttt{STELLA} code in this study as described below.